Evvy/Lua-Tutorial-Unfinished/README.md

 a = 4; b = 3; c = a * b
 ```

-Scope types: local and global
+Scope types: Local and Global

 Examples:
 ```lua
 local x = 5
 global y = true
 ```
 Global scopes can also be written as ```y = true```, as this is the default syntax.

+More on scopes, coming soon!

 Data types: